Logotype for Shine Justice Ltd

 Executive summary

-• Statutory revenue rose to $100.7 million for H1 FY25, up 2% year-over-year, driven by growth in Personal Injury despite a reduced workforce and efficiency focus.
+• Statutory revenue rose to $100.7 million for H1 FY25, up 2.4% year-over-year, driven by Personal Injury growth and despite a reduced workforce and efficiency focus.

-• Leadership changes include the appointment of Carolyn Barker as CEO and Mark Devine as CFO, emphasizing operational execution and business simplification.
+• Appointment of Carolyn Barker AM as CEO and Mark Devine as CFO, with a focus on operational execution and business simplification.

 Financial highlights

-• Net loss after tax of $1.74 million, compared to a profit of $178,000 in the prior period, due to fair value losses and delayed receipts.
+• Net loss after tax of $1.74 million, impacted by a $4.1 million fair value loss and delayed class action receipts.

 • Operating cash flow was negative $1.8 million, mainly due to a delayed $14 million class action receipt now expected in H2.

-• Fully franked interim dividend of 1.5c per share declared, the first since 2018.
+• Fully franked interim dividend of 1.5 cents per share declared, the first since 2018.

 Outlook and guidance